-Karen E. H. Skinazi, PhD, is a cultural and literary critic who has taught at a number of universities, most recently Princeton University.
+Karen E. H. Skinazi, PhD, is a cultural and literary critic who teaches at the University of Birmingham (UK).
 She has written for The Forward, Tablet, Lilith, and various academic journals, and she is currently working on a book about cultural representations of Orthodox Jewish women.
 A Torontonian through birth, New Yorker at heart, and Brummie by residence, Karen leads a vagabond life with her scientist-husband and three rowdy boys.

 On Tuesday, when he started school, my oldest son was the only Jewish boy in his class of 30 kids.
 There are many schools in which that statistic would not be unexpected; an Orthodox Jewish day…school is not one of them.
 But that’s the way it goes here in Birmingham, UK--a place where, we learned upon moving here from the US, the Jewish population has been dwindling for years, but where the Jewish school continues as a thriving, competitive primary school, serving kosher lunch and celebrating Jewish holidays and Israel’s… >> Read More